Menu

 • Luxury safari lodges

-Many lodges are located near springs or scenic areas.
+Many lodges are located along rivers or near wildlife hotspots.

-Tsavo West National Park offers one of Kenya’s most scenic safari experiences, combining wildlife, volcanic landscapes, and natural springs in a truly diverse environment.
+Tsavo East National Park offers one of Kenya’s most iconic safari experiences, combining vast landscapes, abundant wildlife, and unforgettable scenery.

-At Nature Bound Africa, we design tailor-made Kenya safari tours that combine Tsavo West with Tsavo East, Amboseli, and coastal destinations for a complete safari experience.
+At Nature Bound Africa, we design tailor-made Kenya safari tours that include Tsavo East alongside destinations such as Amboseli, Masai Mara, and the Kenyan coast.

 👉 Plan Your Safari